desmondrg/exchange-rate-calculator/README.md

 ## 1. Installation

 These instructions will get a copy of the project up and running on your
-local machine for development and testing purposes.
+local machine for exhibition or further development purposes.
 [See deployment][deploy]  for notes on how to deploy the project on a live system such as Heroku.

 ### 1.1 Prerequisites